 Captain, Komen Race for the Cure team, 2001-Present

 Adrienne represents clients in electric and natural gas pipeline matters, and counsels on compliance and enforcement.

-Adrienne represents primarily cooperative and municipal utilities in applications, litigation and rulemaking proceedings before FERC regarding RTO markets for energy and capacity, transmission planning and cost allocation, related transactions and proceedings involving natural gas pipeline rates and services.
+Adrienne represents primarily cooperative and municipal utilities in applications, litigation and rulemaking proceedings before the Federal Energy Regulatory Commission (FERC) regarding regional transmission organizations (RTO) markets for energy and capacity, transmission planning and cost allocation, related transactions and proceedings involving natural gas pipeline rates and services.
 She counsels clients in compliance matters, including FERC enforcement actions and audit of existing compliance programs.